Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 <img src="/doc-img/complete-form.png" alt="Complete form"/>

 ## Step 4 : Styling the form using CSS classes
-Since CSS classes are most recommended for site performance, I implemented the styles in the *index.css* file with the below classes which I added in the form.
+CSS classes are most recommended for site performance.
+I implemented the styles in the *index.css* file with the below classes which I added in the form.

 The simple survey form after styling.